 I find influences for my Flower Still Life Photographs in many places.
-From the Dutch Masters of the 16th and 17th centuries, to Pierre-Joseph Redouté (1746-1800), or my fascination with the complex forms a flower can have shown in my close up portraits.
+From the Dutch Masters of the 16th and 17th centuries, to Pierre-Joseph Redouté (1746-1800) and Georgia O’Keeffe.
+Also, my fascination with the complex forms a flower can have shown in my close up portraits.

 Developing my ideas all the time I am also creating a modern interpretation of the floral still life.
 I have paired these back to produce a lighter photograph but still working with elements that add often poignant symbolism.
 Also, I am creating a collection of contemplative photographs based on the seven yoga chakras.
-There is a Study in Purple (Sahasrara); Spring Time (Vishuddha) – look for the light blue egg; Marching Daffodils (Manipura); A Study in Orange (Svadhishthana); and Study in Red (Muladhara).
+There is a Study in Purple (Sahasrara); Spring Time (Vishuddha) – look for the light blue egg; A Study in Yellow (Manipura); A Study in Orange (Svadhishthana); and Study in Red (Muladhara).

 I create my photographs by using natural light, something that comes from my original influences.
 This I feel adds a natural feel to the textures and colours.